The division is currently active within the following research fields. For additional information follow the links:

 The performance and properties of shotcrete are studied in laboratory, in situ and through numerical modelling.
 The vibration resistance of young and hardened shotcrete on rock is one specialization.

 Properties of concrete structures for e.g. shelters, barriers and energy absorbing systems are studied through numerical modelling and laboratory testing.
 Load cases of interest are explosions, air blasts, weapon loads, impacts and earthquakes.

 Research directed towards studies on production, construction, design and function of infrastructure within civil engineering and buildings.
+Life cycle cost analysis methods are developed.
 Special focus is on methods for producing climate-smart and sustainable concrete structures.